 Students in low-income communities of color are the hardest hit.
 Too much time is spent on test prep in these communities, and the curriculum is often narrowed to make more time for tested subjects and skills.
 The consequences are also more severe, including budget cuts, school closures and the loss of teacher autonomy, robbing students of the education they deserve.

-MEJA is supporting S.308, An Act strengthening and investing in our educators, students and communities.
-One provision of this omnibus education bill would require Massachusetts to rethink its high-stakes testing regime.
-It would establish a three-year moratorium on the use of standardized test scores for graduation and/or district accountability, and it would end the use of state standardized test scores in evaluating educators.
-It also calls for a task force to examine standardized assessments and examine alternative methods for assessing programs by students, teachers, schools and districts.
+MEJA is supporting H. 431 and S. 328, which would require Massachusetts to rethink its high-stakes testing regime.
+The bills would establish a three-year moratorium on the use of standardized test scores for graduation and/or district accountability, and it would end the use of state standardized test scores in evaluating educators.
+The bills also call for a task force to examine standardized assessments and examine alternative methods for assessing programs by students, teachers, schools and districts.

 Here are some of the concerns that educators, parents and students are expressing about the testing system.